cflynn07/array-subtract-functional-compare/README.md

 Inspired by Ruby's built in Array Difference: [Ruby Docs: Array-Difference][0]

 `array-subtract-functional-compare` is slightly different from the NPM package [array-difference][1].
-This module will subtract one array from another array, and return a copied array with a unique set of all the values in the first array. `array-difference` computes the [symmetric difference][2] (XOR) of two arrays.
+This module will subtract one array from another array, and return a new array with a unique subset of the values in the first array. `array-difference` computes the [symmetric difference][2] (XOR) of two arrays.

 Symmetric Difference vs Array Subtraction